PavelTishkin/adventofcode2020-python/README.md

 * Day 3 - Count number of trees encountered while sliding down a slope
 * Day 4 - Validate passports based on fields and rules
 * Day 5 - Parse ticket numbers and find missing ticket
+* Day 6 - Process collections of answers from a questionnaire